chiao45/ams562-notes/intro/lec0.rst

 Otherwise, it will waste you lots of time to figure out what he/she has done.

-Also notice that, eventually, you will become someone's "former" member, so do not let your academic litter brothers/sisters run into the same situation.
+Also notice that, eventually, you will become someone's "former" member, so do not make your academic litter brothers/sisters hate you.

 "I'm so glad that I commented on this file nicely!"
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-Actually, you are the one who benefit the most from comments.
+Actually, you are the one who benefit the most from making comments.
 While doing research, an important thing that everybody needs to keep in mind is to make the work reproducible.
 One needs to make sure that his/her results can be reproduced in the future.
 Therefore, make comments for yourselves in the future.

-Of course, there are better tools, e.g. `Git`_, to help you manage your works.
+Of course, there are better tools, e.g. `Git`_ see :ref:`here <soft_req_git>`,
-But comments are the most fundamental requirement that you need to organize yourselves nicely.
+to help you manage your work.
+But making comments are the most fundamental requirement that you need to organize yourselves nicely.

 Let's take a look at the following examples: